-Walking around Astoria Park, she kept to the path, where the long grass was already threadbare, worn down to yellow fibers by the beat of countless feet, strolling, running, or heading to the pool.
-Her goal today was to walk circles around the massive piers of the two bridges, from the Hellgate’s brick archway, down along the East River to the blue steel pillars of the Triboro.
-The wind had picked up, freshening the humid air, and clearing a wide prairie of sky between storm fronts.
+Walking around Astoria Park, she kept to the path.
+The long grass was getting threadbare, beaten down to yellow fibers by countless feet, strolling, running, or heading to the pool.
+Her goal today was to walk circles around the massive piers of the two bridges, from the brick arch of the Hellgate, down along the East River, to the blue steel pillars of the Triboro.
+A breeze was freshening the humid air and clearing a wide prairie of sky between storm fronts.
 Manhattan stood clear and sharp across the water.

-Making her second circuit along the waterfront, she heard a familiar tootling melody, the theme song of countless summers.
-Mr. Softee was singing the ice cream song, “Doodle-a doodle-a doo-doo-doo. . .”
+Making her second circuit along the waterfront, she heard a familiar melody, the theme song of countless summers.
+Mr. Softee was tootleing the ice cream song, “Doodle-a doodle-a doo-doo-doo. . .”
 Kids were running and skipping up the sidewalk to the truck window, jumping around, dragging a parent by the hand.
-Even with a magic flute, the Pied Piper could never compete with the lure of ice cream on a summer day.
+Even with his magic flute, the Pied Piper could never compete with the lure of ice cream on a summer day.

 —•—

-It was a short step from wishing for an ice cream cone to remembering why she couldn’t have one.
-After the clinic, the ER.
-Then 10 days at Beth Israel Medical Center, a complicated spinal tap, and multiple MRIs.
-Then two months of steroids while she buried herself in research, chat rooms and self-help books.
-She finally got her diagnosis.
+After the clinic, there was a fast trip to the ER.
+Then nine days at Beth Israel Medical Center, a complicated spinal tap, and multiple MRIs.
+Then two months on steroids while she buried herself in research, chat rooms and self-help books, before she finally got the diagnosis confirmed.

-Dr. Harvey was was the director of the MS Center.
+Dr. Harvey was was the director of the MS Center at a big New York hospital.
 He was a bulky man.
 In 1890, he would have been called ‘substantial.’
-His expensive suit pushed aside his white coat, casually draped open, as if he was much too busy to button it.
-Dr. Harvey quickly flipped through the large pile of negative films on his desk, not even bothering to clip them to the light box.
+His expensive suit pushed open his casually draped white coat, as if he was much too busy to button it.
+Dr. Harvey quickly flipped through the large pile of negative films on his desk, not bothering to clip them to the light-box.
 He plucked six black sheets out of the pile and held them up to the ceiling light.

 He said, “Yep, you’ve got it.”